lovelesh-mis/MC11S/README.md

 This product is _**open source**_!

-Please review the LICENSE.md file for license information.
+Please review the LICENSE file for license information.

 If you have any questions or concerns on licensing, please contact technical support on our [email](lovelesh@miselectronics.com).